Course outline, format of the various days and session, timetable and administration.

 - Understanding the relative costs to your internal audit budget.

-Group Discussion: Internal Audit function staffing and skills requirements to best serve your organisation.
+Group Discussion: IA function staffing and skills requirements to best serve your organisation.

-Case Study: How does a Chief Internal Auditor best use co-source arrangements?
-This will consider the selection process, performance assessment, how well they integrate and how to get the best bang for your buck.
+Case Study: How can CIAs best use co-source arrangements?
+Consider the selection process, performance assessment, team integration and how to get the best bang for your buck.

 External Quality Assessments (EQAs)

-EQAs are becoming more popular, particularly as regulators are looking for them to be done more frequently (in Financial Services) and as Audit Committees are looking to support their sign off on effectiveness under the Corporate Governance code.
+EQAs are becoming more popular, particularly as standards require them to be performed every 5 years and regulators are looking for them to be done more frequently (in Financial Services).
+Audit Committees are looking to support their sign off on effectiveness under the Corporate Governance code.
 As a Chief Internal Auditor, what should you look out for and how can you influence them?

-Case Study: Undertaking an External Quality Assessment Who does them, how are they structured and what are the most common findings?
+Case Study: Undertaking an External Quality Assessment Who does them, how are they structured and learning from the most common findings.

-How to set up and maintain an effective internal audit Quality Assurance programme
+How a CIA should set up and maintain an effective internal audit Quality Assurance & Improvement programme?

 - How to assess your own teams effectiveness and your own effectiveness.

-- The benefits and pitfalls of feedback forms and peer reviews.
+- The benefits and pitfalls of feedback forms and (internal) peer reviews.